malivinayak/Advance-Database-System-Practical/README.md

 * EM Express URL: `https://localhost:5500/em`

 Q. How to start the lsnrctl (Listener Control) ? <br>
-> Start the server from services if not already started
+>  Start the server from services if not already started <br>
 >  lsnrctl start <br>
 >  lsnrctl status <br>